haberdashPI/german_track/_research/plans.md

 ## current steps:

+- to start: refactor the code so it's easier to train across subjects
+- while I'm at it, there's a bunch of stuff I can start generifying and cleaning up

 - look at a decoder trained across conditions but within each voice
 - double-check all labels of the spatial condition
 + look at alpha and gamma bands for the spatial task (didn't seem to help)